haiwera-silk-cd/magento-devdocs/guides/v2.1/get-started/authentication/gs-authentication.md

-User type | Accessible resources (defined in webapi.xml) Administrator or Integration | Resources for which administrators or integrators are authorized.
-For example, if administrators are authorized for the `Magento_Customer::group` resource, they can make a `GET /V1/customerGroups/:id` call.
+User type | Accessible resources (defined in webapi.xml) Administrator or Integration | Resources for which administrators or integrators are authorized. 例如， if administrators are authorized for the `Magento_Customer::group` resource, they can make a `GET /V1/customerGroups/:id` call.
 Customer | Resources with `anonymous`或`self` permission.
 Guest user | Resources with `anonymous` permission.